 The final document lists the names of the task force chairpersons and members below the guideline's title.
 The names of focused and global reviewers are located in the frontmatter.
 The names of the CPG Committee members and National Cardiac Society reviewers are included in an appendix.
 Task force chairpersons and members are credited as authors and their names are indexed as such in PubMed.
-The names of review coordinators, reviewers and National Cardiac Society reviewers are indexed as collaborators in PubMed.
-The names of CPG Committee members are not indexed in PubMed, unless they have also served as reviewers for the document.
+The names of review coordinators, reviewers and National Cardiac Society reviewers are not indexed in PubMed, unless they have also served as reviewers for the document.